Geo4Dev/Deforestation/README.md

 # Geo4Dev deforestation learning module

 This learning module introduces Vegetation Continuous Fields (VCF) data.
-The repository contains following files.
+Deforestation.md is the complete learning module.
+The Deforestation-replication-files folder contains Rmd and html versions of the Deforestation module and the Registry of associated information.
+Deforestation-replication-files contains the following files:

 ## Files: